KeithHayes/ProceduralSnowflakes/README.md

 All features of the original Ch.
 5 DEMO program are implemented by the dialog control.
 The original program ran from a DOS command line.
 Options originally specified by command line arguments are implemented using the dialog.
 Original program colors are preserved with black added as a way to do a crude erase.

 Images can be saved as a *.png and used for all sorts of things.
 Below is an example.
+Resizing the window changes the size of the saved image.
+The visible area is saved.

 ![Example *.png](https://github.com/KeithHayes/ProceduralSnowflakes/blob/main/SnowflakeCurves/example.png?raw=true)